evuori/mad-data-loader/README.md

 # MAD Data Loader

-Machine Assisted Development (MAD) data ingestion application that fetches content from Confluence, processes it, and indexes it in Azure Search for advanced search capabilities.
+Data ingestion module for Machine Assisted Development (MAD).
+This module fetches content from Confluence, processes it, and indexes it in Azure Search for advanced search capabilities.

 ## Features